1 to 3 DPO Symptoms: What to Expect and When to Test

 Breast Tenderness at 3 DPO

-Yes — for many women, breast pain and tenderness is the first sign of pregnancy they experience.
+Yes, breast tenderness is a common symptom experienced at 1-3 DPO.
+It is associated with high levels of progesterone during the luteal phase.
 Breast tenderness can make your breasts feel heavy and swollen.
 You might also have extreme nipple sensitivity.
 All of these symptoms occur alongside the changes happening in your breasts as they prepare for lactation.
-Most pregnant women first experience breast tenderness one to two weeks after ovulation, though it’s not impossible for it to start as early as 1-3 DPO.

 Backaches at 3 DPO

 Yes, backaches may happen at 1-3 DPO!
-Back pain is not often talked about, but it is a common sign of early pregnancy.
-Many women experience backaches during early pregnancy due to hormonal changes and stress.
-These hormones loosen your joints to prepare for pregnancy, and back pain may be a side effect.
-The added stress of planning for a baby certainly does not help!
+Back pain is not often talked about, but it is a common sign of early pregnancy and can also appear due to hormonal changes during the luteal phase.
+These hormones loosen your joints to prepare the body for a future pregnancy and backaches may be a side effect.

 You’re more likely to experience backaches in early pregnancy if you are overweight or if you have a history of back pain before pregnancy.
-In some cases, these backaches may start as early as 1-3 DPO.
+But, at 1-3 DPO it is too early to distinguish whether a backache is due to early pregnancy or hormonal changes in the luteal phase.

 Can You Take a Pregnancy Test at 1-3 DPO?